indre93/exercise_guide/README.md

 $ gem install exercise_guide

+## Usage

+to execute the program simply type:

+$ ./bin/exercise_guide

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.